InsightSoftwareConsortium/ITKSoftwareGuide/SoftwareGuide/README.txt

 1. Installing tools required

  - Install Latex, BibTeX (www.miktex.org)
- - Install Perl (may use cygwin's perl or Active perl, make sure its in the path).
+ - Install python (may use cygwin's python or Active python, make sure its in the path).
  - Install ImageMagick (may use cygwin tools or windows tools)
  - Install fig2dev (convenient to use cygwin tools)
  - Install transfig